 - Residents' Bill of Rights and Responsibilities

 Alcohol is not permitted in McHale Hall or any public area on campus.
-Alcohol is restricted to use in private rooms by those who are of legal age (21).
-Kegs or beer balls are not permitted in residence hall rooms.
-Admission may not be charged for parties serving alcohol nor may alcohol be freely distributed without charge.
-Those hosting parties are responsible for the behavior of their guests and the enforcement of the University alcohol policy.
-Doors to student rooms must be closed when alcohol is legally being used.
-The possession or consumption of alcohol may not occur in the presence of minors.
-Underage individuals may not be in locations where alcohol is present or being consumed by those of age.
-Refer to the alcohol policy in this handbook.Top
+Alcohol is restricted to use in private rooms by those who are of legal age (21), including guests.
+Kegs or beer balls are not permitted in the residential facilities.
+Doors to student rooms must be closed when alcohol is legally being used and all occupants of the room must be 21.
+Individuals under the age of 21 may not possess, consume or be in the presence of alcohol.
+Refer to the alcohol policy in the University Policy Manual or the Student Handbook.Top

 Antennas and Appliances

 Residents are not permitted to install outdoor antennas or other devices on the exterior of any University residence or in adjacent trees or shrubbery.
-Under no circumstances should the electrical wiring in a room be altered.
-Installation or alteration of electrical equipment and/or splicing cable lines is prohibited.
+Due to safety concerns, electrical wiring in a room and electrical equipment cannot be altered.
+This includes splicing cable lines.
 Fires in student rooms have resulted from electrical defects or careless use of electrical appliances.
-The following are the ONLY appliances which may be operated in student rooms: clocks, fans, hair dryers, curling irons, electric curlers, hot pots (must have closed heating elements and auto-shut offs), popcorn poppers, small refrigerators (4.6 cu. ft.), small microwaves (.9 cu. ft.), radios, shavers, stereo equipment, televisions, computers, printers, VCRs, and answering machines.
-Electrical appliances not included on this list are not allowed and may be confiscated and stored at the student's expense.
+The following are the only appliances which may be operated in student rooms: clocks, fans, hair dryers, curling irons, electric curlers, clothes irons (with automatic shut-offs), hot pots (must have closed heating elements and auto shut-offs), popcorn poppers, small refrigerators (4.6 cu. ft.)*, small microwaves (.9 cu. ft./700 watts)*, automatic shut-off coffee pots, radios, shavers, stereo equipment, televisions, computers, printers, video game consoles, VCRs/DVDs/Blue Ray players.
+Electrical appliances not included on this list are not allowed and may be confiscated and stored at the student’s expense.
 No appliance may have an exposed heating element.
 All appliances must be UL approved.
-Halogen lamps and Medusa Lights are strictly prohibited.Top
+Halogen lamps and Medusa lights are prohibited because of the risk of fire.

 Bicycles and Hall Sports

 For safety reasons, bikes may not be parked or stored in stairwells, lounges, or public areas.
-Bicycles may not be ridden in the residence halls and sports or sport-like activities of any kind are strictly prohibited from being played inside the residence halls.
+Bicycles, scooters/skateboards may not be ridden in the residence halls / houses and sports or sport-like activities of any kind may not be played inside the residential facilities.
+Hoverboards are not permitted on-campus.
 Motorcycles and mopeds may not be operated or stored in the University residences.
-Contact the University safety office for information on the registration and parking of bicycles and motor vehicles.Top
+Contact the Campus Safety office for information about registering and parking of bicycles and motor vehicles.Top

 Bunkbeds, Lofts, and Waterbeds

-Due to safety issues, lofts or bunkbeds are not permitted in University residences unless they have been provided by the University.
-The danger of water damage and structural damage due to excessive weight on the floors prohibits waterbeds.Top
+Due to safety issues, lofts or bunk beds are not permitted in University residences unless they have been provided by the University.
+Waterbeds are not permitted because of the danger of water and structural damage due to excessive weight on the floors.Top

-The use of candles, potpourri, and incense burners are not permitted due to the danger of open flame.
-Violations are subject to fines:
+The use of candles, potpourri, and incense burners. candle (wax) warmers, Scentsies are not permitted due to fire hazards ad their use is subject to fines:

-$50 per candle and confiscation of candles Top
+Second Offense: $50 per candle and confiscation of candles.

 Consolidation of Vacancies

-When vacancies occur in a student room, the remaining student is required to accept another roommate or be reassigned to another room.
-Students in suites of townhouses must maintain the stated minimum occupancy or may be removed from the area.
+When vacancies occur in a student room, the remaining student will be given another roommate or be reassigned to another room.
 The Director/Assistant Director of Residence Life reserves the right to make any necessary changes in roommates and room assignments.Top

-Damage to rooms or common areas in the residence halls beyond normal wear and tear will be charged to the students.
-If those responsible are not determined, then the cost will be equally divided among the roommates and/or those living in the wing, floor, or building.
-Students responsible for excessive damage will be subject to severe disciplinary action.
-The director of residence life reserves the right to refuse, revoke, suspend, or reassign housing of a student or group of students based on inappropriate behavior or damages.Top
+Students are asked to take an active part in maintaining their community.
+Damage to rooms or common areas in the residential facilities beyond normal wear and tear will be charged to the students.
+If those responsible do not come forward or are not identified, the cost will be equally divided among the roommates and/or those living in the wing, floor, or building.
+Students responsible for excessive damage will be referred to the Assistant Director of Residence Life.
+The Director/Assistant Director of Residence Life reserves the right to refuse, revoke, suspend, or reassign housing of a student or group of students based on inappropriate behavior or damages.Top

 Door Keys, Locks & Access IDs

-Students are responsible for the care of the keys/access ID cards that are issued to them by the Office of Residence Life.
-Lost keys will be billed to the student at the rate of $50.00 for a room key.
-The Townhouse and Lake St. houses will be billed $100.00 for lost keys.
+As active participants in the safety of the community, students are responsible for the care of the keys/access ID cards that are issued to them by the Office of Residence Life and IT.
+Lost room keys will be billed to the student at the rate of $50.00.
+Gildea Hall, MacDowell Hall, the Townhouses and yellow house will be billed $100.00 for lost perimeter keys.
+Duplicating keys or giving keys / Access IDs to others is a danger to the community and will result in a referral to the Office of Community Standards.

-If keys have been temporarily misplaced, students must immediately contact Residence Life Staff.
-Students will be instructed to go to Campus Safety and a temporary set of keys will be issued for three days.
-If the original keys are not found within three days, new keys will be issued and charged will be billed to the student's account.
+If Access IDs / keys have been temporarily misplaced, students must immediately contact the Residence Life staff.
+Students will be instructed to go to Campus Safety and a temporary Access ID / set of keys will be issued.
+If the original keys are not found within three days, new keys will be issued to maintain the safety of the building and the student’s account will be billed.

-If a student loses their ID/access card, the Residence Life staff must be notified immiedately and they must also report their lost card to the Student Help Desk during their designated hours.
-The student's lost card will immediately be deactivated and a new card will be issued.
-If a student loses their card and the Student Help Desk is closed, Campus Safety will issue a temporary card with the approval of the Residence Life Office.Top
+If a student loses their ID/access card, the Residence Life staff should be notified immediately to protect the safety of the community.
+The student’s lost card will immediately be deactivated.
+Students should go to the Help Desk for a new ID/Access card.
+The student’s account will be charged $20.00 for the replacement of a lost or damaged card.
+If a student loses their card and the Student Help Desk is closed, Campus Safety will issue a temporary card with the approval of the Residence Life office.Top

 Possession, cultivation, sale, distribution and/or use of illegal drugs is prohibited, in accordance with federal, state, and local statutes.
 The possession of drug paraphernalia is illegal in Pennsylvania.
 Violation of this policy is a sufficient cause for removal from the residence halls.
 Refer to the drug policies in this handbook.Top